 The addition of the Harmonic Vibrato circuit is what made these amps so special; a unique effect that alternates between high and low frequencies, creating a swirly "Uni-vibe" type of effect.
 Harmonic Vibrato was easily the most complex vibrato circuit ever produced by Fender, and only found its way into certain 'Brownface' and 'Blonde' era amplifiers of the early 1960s.

 This is an exceptionally clean and excellent sounding example, featuring its original Oxford gold frame 10K5 speakers.
 It has recently been serviced by David Allen of Allen Amplification (noted boutique amplifier builder known for his 'Brownface' style builds) including replacement of the original output transformer.
 The power transformer is original.
 The original 6G4-A Tube Chart shows a date stamp of 'LH' which denotes the amplifier was completed in August of 1962.
 It comes with an aftermarket vintage style canvas cover.
+On consignment ~ shipping calculated at checkout.

 - 6G4-A Circuit